trouli-kambouri/Button_game/README.md

 3. Deploy site

 Right now:
 0. Integrate Supabase for a remote database.
+Make sure everything is set up.
+1. Set up Supabase Authentication and login page.
+2. Maybe deploy site on something that's not github pages but that's ok for now.
+3. Learn enough JS to create one button.

-# MakersBnB Python Project Seed
+# Python Project Seed

 This repo contains the seed codebase for the MakersBnB project in Python (using Flask and Pytest).

-Someone in your team should "Use this template" to create a copy of the codebase on their GitHub account.
-Everyone in the team should then clone that copy of the repo to their local machine.

 > NOTE: If you encounter a `ModuleNotFound` error, deactivate and then reactivate your virtual env.
 If that doesn't help, please reach out to your coach.